-When do I need to bring my child to the dentist?
+- When to bring your child to the dentist

 Fluoride has been recognized as one of the greatest public health measures of our time.
 It is found in most drinking water and many toothpastes.
 Fluoride is wonderful in that it helps fight tooth decay and makes teeth stronger.
 During the day your teeth are continually demineralizing (breaking down) and remineralizing (building back up).
 This occurs because you have bacteria in your mouth that breaks food particles down into sugar and acid.
 This acid eats the tooth structure.
 Fluoride helps in the remineralizing process, along with calcium and phosphate, to strengthen the teeth and prevent decay.
 Children younger than 6 years old need to have the amount of fluoride used monitored to prevent fluorosis, which can cause teeth to mottle or brown if too much fluoride is used.
 For more questions on the proper type and amount of toothpaste to use, please see the question below.